claireLeading for Change

 - Celebrate it when it works and you can see progress.
 It might be a small win like having a conversation with a potential new partner that wouldn’t have happened before.
 Or it could be something more substantial like getting feedback from those you’ve been delivering work with saying that it really helped them with their outcomes.

 Days fly by and we are always too busy.
 But most recently the 30th of January this year was a day when I paused and felt like change was becoming real and more normal – why?
-Well, Claire-Rose was leading on two tailored sessions on GDPR which was meeting an emerging and acute need from the sector with five organisations big and small from across the cultural sector taking part.
+Well, Sarah was leading on two tailored sessions on GDPR which was meeting an emerging and acute need from the sector with five organisations big and small from across the cultural sector taking part.
 She had devised one beginner’s basics session and then one that was for those with box-office systems using the talents of two external speakers for the more involved learning.
 In the office, we were working on a new partnership involving an innovative approach to arts and heritage working together in NI.
 At the same time, Fiona and Chris were interrogating data to deliver audience insight for a planning session with a local council around their cultural strategy.

 So that’s a real change in the outputs we were delivering and who we were delivering for - but what about the impact?